 ✔ Getting an advance against inherited probate real estate

-Some people prefer to inherit real estate, while others just want the cash.
+While some people prefer to inherit property, others would much rather have cash.
 Some heirs will take out an inheritance cash advance (what many heirs call an inheritance loan) to purchase inherited property shares from numerous heirs.

 ✔ Paying off personal debts

-An advance on inheritance can help you pay off expensive debts such as surgery or other significant medical bills; high-interest credit cards or personal loans; pricey car loans; an expensive reverse mortgage, or existing mortgage payments you may be struggling with — the type of nagging debts that should be paid off as soon as possible to avoid accruing even more debt in the years ahead.
+An advance on your inheritance could help you manage expensive debts such as surgery or other significant medical bills; high-interest credit cards or personal loans; pricey car loans; an expensive reverse mortgage, or existing mortgage payments you may be struggling with — the type of nagging debt that should be taken care of as soon as possible to avoid accruing even more debt in the years ahead.

 ✔ Paying for unexpectedly high living expenses or emergencies

-The probate process can often take years, and you might just need extra funds to help you deal with an emergency involving family members, surgery or expensive medical expenses, pricey auto repair, or other expenses.
+The probate process could last years, meaning you’ll need extra funds to help you deal with an emergency involving family members, surgery or expensive medical expenses, pricey auto repair, or other expenses.
 Inheritance loans are cash advances, not interest-growing loans… So getting an inheritance advance, probate advance, or estate advance won’t grow your debt — but it will help you pay for expenses that are otherwise unmanageable for you.
 Inheritance funding can help you avoid going down more costly avenues.